EGI-Federation/documentation/content/en/users/dev-env/notebooks/data/_index.md

 [you have access to B2DROP](https://b2drop.eudat.eu/).
 Then, configure `app username` and `app password` on B2DROP's [security settings](https://b2drop.eudat.eu/settings/user/security).
-Now back to EGI Notebooks, click on the `B2DROP connection` drop-down menu when you start your session:
+Now, back to EGI Notebooks, click on the `B2DROP connection` drop-down menu when you start your session:

 ![EGI Notebook Session](notebooks-b2drop-1.png)